NeuraLegion/sectester-js-demo/README.md

 await runner.init();
 ```

 The runner is now ready to perform your tests.
 To start scanning your endpoint, first, you have to create a `SecScan` instance.
+We do this with `runner.createScan` as shown in the example below.

 Now, you will write and run your first unit test!